 It all amounted to just one lead for Susquehannock, the first goal of the game a minute in by junior attacker Brooke Clasing, and a 6-5 halftime lead for York Catholic.

-Clasing, the team's leading scorer, did not score again and was forced to leave the game at the
+Clasing, the team's leading scorer, did not score again and was forced to leave the game at the 16-minute mark with what appeared to be a serious right knee injury.

 "When someone gets hurt, your (team) morale goes down," Susquehannock coach Danielle Seling said.